whoisorioki/dashboard/system.md

 This document outlines the system design and architecture of the Sales Analytics Dashboard, a full-stack application engineered to provide real-time, interactive analytics for a Kenyan business.

-**Business Goal:** The primary objective is to transform raw sales data into actionable insights.
+**Primary Business Goal:** The primary objective is to transform raw sales data into actionable insights.
 This enables data-driven decision-making to improve sales performance, enhance profitability, and optimize operational efficiency.
-The dashboard is designed to answer critical business questions, such as:
+The project is divided into two strategic phases.

+### Phase 1 Goal: Maximize Value from Existing Sales Data

+The immediate goal is to build a "State of the Business" analysis using the current sales data.
+This demonstrates analytical capability and establishes a performance baseline that highlights what's missing.

+**Key Business Questions (Phase 1):** The dashboard must provide clear, data-backed answers to the following:

+1.  **Salesperson Performance:**
-- Who are our most profitable salespeople?
+    -   Who are our most profitable salespeople, ranked by Gross Profit, not just sales volume?
+    -   What is the product mix for each salesperson?
+    -   Who excels at selling high-margin products (i.e., has the highest average profit margin per sale)?

+2.  **Product & Product Line Profitability:**
     -   What are our most profitable products and product lines?
+    -   Are sales and marketing efforts aligned with our most profitable offerings?

+3.  **Branch Performance:**
-- How are different branches performing against each other and over time?
+    -   How are different branches performing against each other and over time in terms of sales and profitability?

+4.  **Customer Profile:**
-- What is the profile of our most valuable customers based on purchase history?
+    -   What is the profile of our most valuable customers based on total sales and gross profit?
+This will help build an initial Ideal Customer Profile (ICP).

 ---